wix-incubator/wix-rest-docs/guides/Identities.md

 An admin with customized administrative access to a Wix account's sites and projects.
 [API keys](https://support.wix.com/en/article/about-wix-api-keys) are created and managed in the [API Keys Manager](https://manage.wix.com/account/api-keys) where site owners and co-owners can assign a set of permissions that determine the types of APIs each key can access.

 Methods that can be called by this identity can involve administrative operations at the site or account level.
 These include managing members or business data.

-API keys can also be used to call many of the same methods a site visitor or site member can call.
+Because API keys must be created by the site owners or co-owners, and passed manually to any developer who wants to use them, they aren't recommended for apps.

 ## Methods with restricted identities
 By default, methods can be called using any identity.